The Foundation continues its investments in Eastern Europe and Central Asia

 In 2018, the Grameen Crédit Agricole Foundation consolidated its presence in sub-Saharan Africa by investing for the first time in Ghana, where it financed three partners representing 8.1 % of the new financing set up in 2018.

-ID Ghana thus received a loan in local currency equivalent to 300,000 euros.
+ID Ghana received a loan in local currency equivalent to 300,000 euros.
 It is a Social Microfinance Institution that, thanks to its microcredit, savings, and training services, and its highly innovative social vision, helps thousands of families escape poverty sustainably.
 In particular, it has developed a group methodology without joint guarantees and offers a subsidy to beneficiary families to subscribe to the national health insurance system.
 To date, the institution has more than 10,000 borrowers, including 92% women.

 Advans Ghana, for its part, received a local currency loan equivalent to €2 million.
 It is a financial institution that offers Ghanaian SMEs, microentrepreneurs, and individuals the opportunity to expand their businesses and improve their standard of living through accessible financial services.
 To date, the institution has nearly 14,000 clients, including 621,000 women.